 Ruth had been given a son, and therefore, Naomi had been given a grandson!
 The Lord did not leave her empty but fully restored her.
 We know that Obed would take care of his grandmother, but there was so much more going on here.
 He was called a “sustainer” of her old age.
-Ruth loved her and gave birth to him; he was “better than seven sons” for Naomi.
-“Naomi to the child and laid him in her lap, and became his nurse.”
-Ruth 4:16, NASB.
+Ruth loved him and gave birth to him; he was “better than seven sons” for Naomi.
+“Naomi to the child and laid him in her lap, and became his nurse” (Ruth 4:16, NASB).

 He was named “Obed,” meaning “A son has been born to Naomi.”
 She no longer had to feel despondent and empty, for she had a child to love her, and she would love him back.
 Obed is important because we know that he gave birth to Jesse, who gave birth to David!
 The lineage of David (and subsequently Jesus) had begun through Naomi.

 DAVID WOULD BE BORN!!!
 Jesus is coming soon to the lineage.

 We can learn a lot from Naomi’s life.
 Ironically, the book is titled Ruth, but the central character becomes Naomi.
 She had a lot of feelings and emotions surrounding her life.
 She dealt with life, death, and grief.
 Here are a few key points we can glean from her life:

 1) Naomi was bitter.
 She had lost her husband and her sons, and she was dealing with infertility.
 She was so bitter that she insisted her name be changed to “Mara,” which means bitter.
 It is hard not to feel bitter when you are hit with infertility and child loss.
 I have felt that way many times, and no matter how much I know God loves me, sometimes it is of little solace.
 Babies in the Bible were seen as the main measure of success of a woman.
 She was so grieved in her spirit and bitter.
 Where is his grace in the midst of that grief?